Retrodad0001/EasyDbMigrator/README.md

 - [busy] updated all internal packages

 ## 1.2.0 (the latest release):
-- can use a file directory for my scripts
+- can use a file directory for scripts
 - speedup the inner development loop by getting the docker-image and running it in the integration tests (with examples)
 - can mock EasyDbMigrator when u want to integrate it in your own code
 - can use DbMigrator in .net Dependency injection (IServiceCollection)